HMT Dunera: Arrival and internment

-While interned in Australia, the internees set up and administered their own township with Hay currency (which is now a valuable collectors' item) and an unofficial "university."
-When the Japanese attacked Pearl Harbor in 1941, the prisoners were reclassified as "friendly aliens" and released by the Australian Government.
+While interned in Australia, the internees set up and administered their own township with Hay currency (which is now a valuable collector's item) and an unofficial "university".
+After the Japanese attack on Pearl Harbor in 1941, the prisoners were reclassified as "friendly aliens" and released by the Australian Government.
 About a thousand volunteered to join the Australian Military Forces and, having shown themselves to be "dinkum", were offered residency at the end of the war.
 Almost all the rest made their way back to Britain, many of them joining the armed forces there.
 Others were recruited as interpreters or into the intelligence services.
+In 1941, as honorary secretary of the Zionist Federation of Australia and New Zealand, Benzion Patkin organised the migration from Tatura internment camp to Israel of 150 of the refugees; he subsequently published Dunera Internees (1979).

 Notable transportees

 Among the transportees on the Dunera were: